Percona-Lab/percona-dbaas-cli/source/installation.rst

 Installation of the percona-dbaas-cli tool
 ==========================================

-Source code for the Percona DBaaS CLI Tool is currently available on github as an experimental repository inside of the Percona-Lab organization.
+Source code for the Percona DBaaS CLI Tool is currently available on GitHub as an experimental repository inside of the Percona-Lab organization.

 Percona provides dbaas-cli tool packages for automatic installation from software